-Most orders Lulu prints take only a day or two from the time of order, but with the holidays and the existing delays, we expect that print time to grow.
+Most orders Lulu prints take only a day or two from the time of order, but with the holidays approaching, we expect that print time to grow.

 While we process more orders for the holidays, we expect Lulu’s delays will be exacerbated by shortages in supplies and inevitable shipping hold-ups.
 Ink and paper stock shortages coupled with a lack of freight drivers are straining the entire publishing industry.

 Unfortunately, there isn’t a lot you can do to allow for shipping delays.

 In the fourth quarter carriers always experience an increase in delays and lost or damaged orders.
 It’s just natural when they’re trying to get more packages delivered in a set timeframe.
-With ecommerce sales likely to continue to grow, we’re in for some difficult delivery times over the coming months.
+Stack on top of the trend in online shopping and we’re in for some difficult delivery times over the coming months.

 When you are messaging your readers (and potential readers) about inevitable delays in shipping, be sure to encourage them to order early and plan for the longest predicted shipping time.

 One idea for buyers who purchase too close to the holidays to guarantee to have your book in time is a custom gift voucher.
 Lulu’s Bookstore offers these as we approach our shipping deadlines and if you sell using Shopify or our API, you can create your own using Canva or another (free) design tool.

 Here’s a template I made you’re welcome to use: